ltetzlaff/preact-scrollchor/README.md

 `hash` is the `id` of a HTML tag on current page.

-> If you"re a react-person definitely check out the original version, I mainly didn"t want to bother adding `preact-compat` and disliked quite a few aspects of the implementation.
+> If you're a react-person definitely check out the original version, I mainly didn't want to bother adding `preact-compat` and disliked quite a few aspects of the implementation.

 ## Installation